Priesemann-Group/icomo/docs/contributing.md

 ## Get Started!

 Ready to contribute?
-Here’s how to set up `comodi` for local development.
+Here’s how to set up `icomo` for local development.

-1. Fork the `comodi` repo on GitHub.
+1. Fork the `icomo` repo on GitHub.

 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/comodi.git
+    $ git clone git@github.com:your_name_here/icomo.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv comodi
+    $ mkvirtualenv icomo
-    $ cd comodi/
+    $ cd icomo/
     $ python setup.py develop

 4. Create a branch for local development::